SAP-archive/sap-devtoberfest-2020/README.md

 ## This week

-Finalist are announced and voting for the overall winner is now live: https://blogs.sap.com/2020/11/09/devtoberfest-contest-voting/.
-You have until Monday, November 23rd to cast your vote!
+Finalist are announced and voting for the overall winner is now complete: https://blogs.sap.com/2020/11/09/devtoberfest-contest-voting/.
+Voting closed on Monday, November 23rd!

 ## Key Dates